 This paper predicts the chances of stigmatisation that COVID-19 survivors may face and possible strategies to prevent it.

-Singh, S., Bhutani, S. and Fatima, H. (2020), "Surviving the stigma: lessons learnt for the prevention of COVID-19 stigma and its mental health impact", Mental Health and Social Inclusion, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/MHSI-05-2020-0030
+Singh, S., Bhutani, S. and Fatima, H. (2020), "Surviving the stigma: lessons learnt for the prevention of COVID-19 stigma and its mental health impact", Mental Health and Social Inclusion, Vol. 24 No. 3, pp. 145-149. https://doi.org/10.1108/MHSI-05-2020-0030

 Emerald Publishing Limited